Scaling vs. Summing

 Correct Method: Scaling, then Summing

 The subscripts (12, 22, 11) are exact counts.
-We scale each atomic mass first, then sum the results.
+We scale (or multiply) each atomic mass first, then sum the results.

 - Scale (Multiplication):